Twitter reveals its daily active user numbers for the first time

-Twitter on Thursday for the first time disclosed the number of users who compose and read tweets on the site every day.
+Twitter on Thursday for the first time disclosed the number of users who compose and read tweets on the site each day.

 In its earnings report released Thursday morning, Twitter said that it has 126 million daily active users, a figure that is dwarfed by Facebook’s 1.2 billion daily users and that falls short of Snapchat’s daily users by 60 million.